By Dennis McCarthy

 Service level agreements (SLAs) keep your team accountable for prompt response and give management better visibility into performance.
 Alerts and reports help confirm that support deadlines and milestones are being met and enable managers to proactively manage bottlenecks, resource imbalances, or other constraints.
 At NEOS, we used SLA performance metrics to set team and individual goals, conduct evaluations, and celebrate team and company successes.

 There are top Customer Relationship management (CRM) solutions that incorporate dynamic case management (DCM) functionality and integration.
 We’re very pleased to partner with SugarCRM – a prime example of a total CRM solution that automates sales & marketing process along with the newly released Sugar Serve for case management.
-A key part of this functionality offers is Customers have portal access to manage their cases in the CRM system remotely.
+A key part of this functionality is Customers have portal access to manage their cases in the CRM system remotely.

 Dennis McCarthy is a member of the CRM International team.
 Click here to read about Dennis on our Team page.